Xihaixin/StarScout/README.md

     npm_follower_postgres: your_postgresql_that_stores_npm_follower_dataset
     virus_total_api_key: your_virus_total_api_key
     ```

+    If you only want to replicate the Jupyter Notebooks, you only need to setup the MongoDB URL.

     If you only want to run fake star detector, you only need to setup the MongoDB URL and Google Cloud related fields (remember to configure Google Cloud [credentials](https://cloud.google.com/bigquery/docs/authentication#client-libs)).
 The remaining configurations are for experimental and research scripts.